jenna-jordan/correlates-of-war/README.md

 ### Directories

-- All datasets are kept in the `Data` directory.
-Raw datasets - downloaded directly from the source and not altered in any way - are kept in the `Data/Raw` subdirectory.
+- All datasets are kept in the `data` directory.
+Raw datasets - downloaded directly from the source and not altered in any way - are kept in the `data/raw` subdirectory.
+Datasets produced by my wrangling code (and destined to be added to the database) are kept in the `data/processed` subdirectory.
-- All data documentation is kept in the `Documentation` directory.
-Raw documentation - PDFs downloaded directly from the source and not altered in any way - are kept in the `Documentation/Raw` subdirectory.
+- All data documentation is kept in the `docs` directory.
+This includes both the official CoW PDF documentation (`docs/Official_CoW_Docs`) and any documentation I create.
-- Code for wrangling data (manipulating it into the format needed by the database) is kept in the `Wrangle` directory
+- Code for wrangling data (manipulating it into the format needed by the database) is kept in the `wrangling_code` directory.
+This is usually done in Jupyter Notebooks
-- Code for creating and manipulating the database is kept in the `Database` directory
+- Code for creating and manipulating the database is kept in the `database_code` directory

 ### Files in root directory